awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 # Using Amazon Aurora global databases<a name="aurora-global-database"></a>

-Following, you can find a description of the Amazon Aurora Global Database feature, used to create Aurora global databases\.
-Each Aurora global database spans multiple AWS Regions, enabling low latency global reads and disaster recovery from outages across an AWS Region\.
+An Amazon Aurora global database is an Aurora DB cluster that spans multiple AWS Regions, enabling low latency global reads and disaster recovery from outages across an AWS Region\.
+By using Aurora global databases, you can build globally distributed applications that provide fast read capability\.
+The following sections describe Aurora global databases in more detail\.

 **Topics**
 + [Overview of Aurora global databases](#aurora-global-database-overview)